TripleSBinPicking/bin_picking_environment/documentation/Creating robot poses.md

 # Creating robot poses
-This document describes how to create robot poses that can be used to control the robot.
+This document describes how to create robot poses that can be used to move the robot to a fixed position.

 ### Step 1: Run the planning environment
 Start up the planning environment:
 ```bash
 $ roslaunch triple_s_util planning_environment.launch
 ```
 Use all the paremeters that you need for this configuration.
 I.e. simulation, world, gripper etc.

 ### Step 2: Run the save_poses.py script